Topological-Sigma-Grindset/bayesian-statistical-theory-methods/projects/02-regression-likelihood-and-mixture-models/README.md

 The project combines two applied settings:

-1. **Radon measurements**: Bayesian linear regression for log radon levels using county and floor indicators.
+1. **Radon measurements**: Bayesian linear regression for log radon (the gas) levels using county and floor indicators.
 2. **Baseball home-run rates**: likelihood-based beta modeling and finite mixture models for player-season home-run rates using the Lahman baseball database.

 The project is organized into small standalone analyses.
 Each analysis has its own script, figures, results, and short README.